brunch/brunch-guide/content/en/chapter01-whats-brunch.md

 This might sound excessive, but as soon as you’re slower than that and reach 2, 3 or even 10 seconds, as is far too often the case with Grunt or Gulp, what do you get?
 Developers and designers who spend **more time checking their tool’s console** after each file save than looking at the result of their change in the browser.

 The wonders of hot-swapping and live injection of CSS or JS in an open browser page **are useless** if you must first wait several seconds for the build to update.
-Even a good ol’ `Alt+Tab` followed by a keyboard-based Refresh quickly trips over itself if it must first wait a while.  **The feedback loop crumbles**, its transmission belt gets stuck.
+Even a good ol’ `Alt+Tab` followed by a keyboard-based Refresh quickly trips over itself if it must first wait a while.  **The feedback loop crumbles**; its transmission belt gets stuck.

 **Brunch is insanely fast.**